SCHOOL UNIFORM AT FAIRLIGHT

 - House colour t-shirt (Years 1 - 6) Pacific = Yellow, Atlantic = Green, Arctic = Red, Indian = Blue

 - To be kept in a small drawstring PE Bag

 All clothes should be clearly labelled with your child’s name to aid identification of mislaid items.
 Sharpie pens to write in white labels are fine for this purpose.

-All lost property will be in the office or returned to class.
+All lost property will be in the Office, in the Lost Property box in the playground or returned to class.

 OTHER RELEVANT INFORMATION

 - Long hair should be neatly tied back, or plaited, at all times, not just for PE.

 - Hair should be natural colour – no dyes or bright colours in stripes or dips.

 - Cool haircuts only!!

 - Children are not permitted to wear jewellery at school.